BigRedS/locker/README.md

 By default, everything is printed to stdout/stderr.
-Each line is prefixed with one of 'DEBUG', 'INFO' or 'ERROR' for `locker`'s own output, and with 'STDOUT' for the command's standard out and 'STDERR' for the command's standart error.
+Each line is prefixed with one of 'DEBUG', 'INFO' or 'ERROR' for `locker`'s own output, and with 'STDOUT' for the command's standard out and 'STDERR' for the command's standard error.

 This can be directed to a single file with `--log [path]`, or treated separately with `--stdout` and `--stderr`: